Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AIt's going to be good.

-Speaker AAnd Ollie is Shanty Boy as we're now going to call him.
+Speaker AAnd Oli is Shanty Boy as we're now going to call him.

-Speaker AHe's got a long term aim at some point to create his own podcast and so he's coming in to just break his teeth on the world of podcasting and he will be featuring on future episodes where he is going to other crews that he hangs around with and his mum takes him everywhere these days.
+Speaker AHe's got a long term aim at some point to create his own podcast and so he's coming in to just break his teeth on the world of podcasting and he will be featuring on future episodes where he is going to record other crews that he hangs around with and his mum takes him everywhere these days, so.

 Speaker ASo we're going to manage to increase our reach to talk to more shanty crews across the uk.